sverweij/wordywordy/README.md

 **Faster**.
   It is possible to read faster than reading the typical ~250-300 words per minute.
   I get about 340 wpm comfortably, but I read some people get ~600 wpm, without loosing comprehension.

-**Bigger**.
+The theory is that you don't need to mover your eyes so much and won't neet to hunt for the start of a sentence.

+**Bigger and more steady**.
   You can show words stupid big when only displaying one of them at the time.
   This might be useful when you have low vision.
+Also: text stays in the same place.
+When your field of vision is small, this can be more comfortable.

 **Hands free**.
   It keeps on rolling.
 Practical when you want to read while doing something else.
 Working out for example.

+**Dyslexia friendly**.
   I've read claims that presenting text this way helps people with dyslexia read more easily.
 I don't know.
 I have included a font designed for people with dyslexia, just in case.
 They're under keys `6`, `7`, `8`, `9` and `0`.

-TODO: mention that you won't need to hunt for the start of a sentence.
-TODO: add links to claims & research

 ## Screenshots!

 ![screenshots](src/images/screenshots.gif)

 ## Features
 - Proportionally pauses on punctuation and paragraphs, for a natural reading experience.